Rajdeep-nagar08/NITP-PLACEMENT-CELL-PORTAL/frontend/README.md

 ![Logo](https://drive.google.com/file/d/1YPRpaRAgYMC-t4nIZBnNwe4HEQAJYVZ1/view?usp=sharing)

-# IIT Patna | Centre for Career Development - Portal
+# NIT Patna | Training and placement cell - Portal

 This web app is a portal for students to register themselves for the placement and apply for different job profiles.